 Going with the flow increases our commitments and performance

-Achieving that kind of flow state can be great if it matches what you are doing for work.
-The motivation a person has for these types of tasks is intrinsic, and that helps you stay committed and performing well despite any outside influences.
+Achieving that flow state can be great if it matches what you are doing for work.

 According to this article from USC Dornsife, “People who enjoy their jobs are more likely to be optimistic, motivated, learn faster, make fewer mistakes, and better business decisions.”

 Going with the flow increases levels of self-actualization and satisfaction